 According to the ONS, most households up to the 50th centile have less than £10,000 in savings.
 This is the buffer they have to cover all contingencies, not just fuel bills.
 But these bills alone could easily wipe-out £4,000 of their savings over the next two years.

 If the government does not take action now to protect the population, we shall see:

 - Extreme pressure on many poorer households’ finances – bankruptcies, evictions, homelessness, poverty and destitution rising still further among those without significant savings or already in debt;

 - The pain reaching middle-class households – erosion of savings, going into debt, being forced to sell assets (eg the house) to meet debts;

-- Greatly reduced demand for non-essentials, and business failures in leisure-related sectors;
+- Greatly reduced demand for non-essentials, and massive rates of business failures in leisure-related and discretionary sectors;

 - Organised resistance – eg orchestrated refusal to pay and possible civil unrest.

 At that point, the government will be forced to decide, even more visibly that it has so far, whether to back the debtors (UK citizens) or the creditors (which are in many cases multi-national corporations).
 There is a real risk that they will side with the creditors, who are, after all, their donors.